 ./cor2.pl > heart.scad

 The rendering takes approx 30 minutes using $res=0.05, so using 0.01 may take hours Â¿?
 I'm not sure.
 You also will need to rescale the object.

 To have the entire heart you can just copy and mirror this part or you can uncomment a line in the perl code and generate a new one.

 Upgrade this Thing with Thingiverse AppsCustomization

 Edit, personalize, or revise this ThingTools and Utilities

 3D printable Heart by emili is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure emili would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure emili would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).